cpm-cmake/CPM.cmake/README.md

 wget -O cmake/CPM.cmake https://raw.githubusercontent.com/TheLartians/CPM/master/cmake/CPM.cmake
 ```

+# Updating CPM

+To update CPM to the newest version, simply run the script again in the projects directory.
+Dependencies using CPM will automatically use the updated script of the outermost project.

 # Options

 If you set the CMake option `CPM_REMOTE_PACKAGES_ONLY` to `On`, packages will always be fetched via the URL.
 Setting `CPM_LOCAL_PACKAGES_ONLY` to `On` will only add packages via `find_package`.